versionone/VersionOne.SDK.JavaScript/README.md

 # VersionOne JavaScript SDK

-The VersionOne JavaScript SDK is an open-source and community supported client for the VersionOne API that can be used with JavaScript or CoffeeScript, either from Node.JS on the server, or (experimentally) from a web browser.
+The VersionOne JavaScript SDK is an open-source and community supported client for the VersionOne API that can be used with JavaScript or CoffeeScript, either from Node.JS on the server or from a web browser.

 As an open-sourced and community supported project, the VersionOne JavaScript SDK is not formally supported by VersionOne.